Car underseal: what is it and is it worth doing?

 Here are our top tips to protect your motor from rust with car underseal

-In the bad old days, some cars might have rusted by the time of their first service.
+Back in the bad old days, some cars might have rusted by the time they were due their first service.
 That's no longer the case, but that doesn’t mean modern cars don’t corrode.

 In fact, look in any scrapyard and you will see a surprising number of relatively modern vehicles which have succumbed to the MoT tester’s screwdriver.
 Behind the plastic bumpers and trim, many cars on the road today can be slowly dissolving away.
 But what can you, as the owner, actually do about the problem of rust?
 One of the few effective courses of action is to look at car underseal or other rust-proofing measures and below you’ll find our top tips on the different preventative rust treatments available.

 Certain car brands have gained a reputation for rust, and they’re not necessarily the ones you’d expect.
 Pressure to cut production costs can mean car makers skimped on the corrosion protection on the cars when they were built, leading to problems later on.

 It can also be a big issue with vehicles which were imported into the UK as used cars, especially from Japan.
 There, domestic models are not rust proofed extensively as the climate is generally milder and the roads are not treated with corrosive salt in winter.

 If you want to preserve your car and ward off the welder, it’s a good idea to invest in some underseal or other rustproofing.
 This is especially advisable if you live near the sea, regularly drive on rough roads or have had an advisory on an MoT for corroded components.
 Getting to them earlier will prevent further expensive problems down the road.